Layer 4 vs Layer 7 Load Balancingby Grant Duke on Load Balancing • May 12, 2021

 Raw throughput in Layer 7 (HTTP) mode is lower than TCP, and this is because the request coming into the Load Balancer isn’t simply proxied to the backend.
 The load balancer is actually acting in part as a middle man.

 The request for content/resources is made on behalf of the connection, by the load balancer to the backend servers.
 When the response is received, the content is served back to the inbound connection.

-The advantage of Layer 7 (HTTP) mode, is the ability to see more statistics such as the connection time between the load balancer to the server (Network) and the response times of the application/service.
+The advantage of Layer 7 (HTTP) mode, is the ability to see more statistics such as the connection time between the load balancer to the server (network) and the response times of the application/service.
 This allows teams to be agile and detect problems before they bring down services.

 When working with HTTP traffic, you can also submit the source IP address inside the X-Forwarded-For header, or even into a custom header.
-This your backend servers/services/application to identify the real source IP address of the end-users accessing the site.
+This allows your backend servers/services/application to identify the real source IP address of the end-users accessing the site.

-The Load Balancer will automatically ensure that traffic being served back to the client is encrypted.
+The load balancer will automatically ensure that traffic being served back to the client is encrypted.

 Furthermore, with Layer 7 (HTTP) mode, you can also read host headers, and make intelligent routing decisions based on host headers or regex expressions.
-This allows multiple domains to run on 1 public IP address, and route traffic for each domain to their corresponding backend pool.
+This allows multiple domains to run on one public IP address, and route traffic for each domain to their corresponding backend pool.